fastMI: a fast and consistent copula-based estimator of mutual information: Methods

-Consider two continuous random variables $X$ and $Y$ whose joint probability density function (PDF) is denoted by $f_{XY}$.
-Mutual information (MI) is defined as where $f_X$ and $f_Y$ are the marginal PDFs associated with $X$ and $Y$ respectively.
-It is known that MI is a true measure of association; that is, it is equal to zero if and only if $X$ and $Y$ are independent and positive otherwise.
-Larger values of MI indicate stronger association.
-MI is invariant under monotonic transformations, which is an important property allowing various rank-based estimation methods.
-Further, MI satisfies the self-equitability condition \cite{Zeng2018}, implying that it detects associations without a bias for specific association patterns, unlike MIC \cite{Kinney2014}.
+where $\mathbb{E}_{\vect{XY}}$ denotes expectation under the joint density $f_{\vect{XY}}$.
+It is known that $MI$ is a valid measure of association; that is, it is equal to zero if and only if $\vect{X}$ and $\vect{Y}$ are independent and positive otherwise.
+Larger values of $MI$ indicate a stronger association. $MI$ is invariant under monotonic transformations, which is an important property allowing various rank-based transformations.
+Further, $MI$ satisfies the self-equitability condition \cite{Zeng2018}, implying that it detects associations without a bias for specific association patterns, unlike the $MIC$ \cite{Kinney2014}.

-Interestingly, MI may be rewritten as a function of copulas, a primary class of dependence models.
-From Sklar's theorem \cite{czado_2019}, we note that a bivariate PDF can be expressed in terms of an underlying copula density function and the product of the marginal densities as follows: